Health & Safety

 - What happens if Detours needs to cancel a trip due to COVID-19?

 - If a trip is cancelled due to a reason outside of our control (COVID-19) we will transfer all paid amounts to any other Detours trip to any destination on any dates in the future.
 This is despite not always being able to get non-refundable paid services back ourselves and we believe this is the most flexible policy of any similar tour operator out there.
 Why no full refunds?
-We have quickly learned that almost none of our suppliers will refund us the funds that we've paid on your behalf, but they provide some amount as a credit for future trips.
+When you make a payment to us, we use that to secure hotels, boats, local guides, trains, etc. We have quickly learned that almost none of our suppliers will refund us the funds that we've paid on your behalf, but they provide some amount as a credit for future trips.
 In a time of mass cancellations we cannot offer full refunds when we are not receiving any refunds from our suppliers.

 Thank you again for your understanding.
 We hope you're keeping happy and healthy through this pandemic and we look forward to getting back out there to experience the world with you soon.
 In the meantime, please practice your social distancing, hand-washing, and everything you can do to help prevent the spread of COVID-19.